JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 (1+t)^t
 Taylor1(3) + Taylor1(5) == 2Taylor1(3)  # big-𝒪 convention applies
 t^6  # t is of order 5
+t^2 / t # The result is of order 4, instead of 5
 ```

+Note that the last example returns a `Taylor1` series of order 4, instead
+of order 5; this is be consistent with the number of known coefficients of the
+returned series, since the rersult corresponds to factorize `t` in the numerator
+to cancel the samee factor in the denominator.

 If no valid Taylor expansion can be computed an error is thrown, for instance,
-when a derivative is not defined (or simply diverges):
+when a derivative is not defined at the expansion point, or it simply diverges.

 ```@repl userguide
 1/t